-The USA has a history of being involved in conflicts outside of its borders.
-The United States has considerable influence in global security.
-As a permanent member of the UN Security Council, and important economic, political and military power, the USA is regarded as a global superpower.
-The USA is a nuclear-armed state, the world’s largest supplier of arms and home country for a significant proportion of the growing private military contracting industry.
-The United States is presently engaged in military operations in several locations around the world, in addition to having numerous permanent bases, joint training operations and being a major troop contributor to NATO.
-The USA is also a large aid contributor and holds considerable influence in world banking institutions.
-As such, the NAP is interpreted in an international way.
+The United States has considerable influence in global security as a permanent member of the UN Security Council, and an influential economic, political and military power.
+The US is a nuclear-armed state, the world’s largest supplier of arms and home country for a significant proportion of the growing private military contracting industry.
+While in 2013 the US signed the Arms Trade Treaty, which regulates the flow of weapons across international borders, the US government in 2019 informed the UN Secretary-General that the US has no intention to become a party to the treaty.
+The United States is presently engaged in military operations in several locations around the world, such as Afghanistan, Syria and Iraq, in addition to having numerous permanent bases, and joint training operations in places such as Poland, Ukraine, Kuwait, South Korea, Japan, Yemen, and Somalia as well as being a major troop contributor to NATO.
+The US is also a large aid contributor and holds considerable influence in world banking institutions.